charlesreid1/base16-jupyter/README.md

 ## Well...
 What The Hell Is It?

-This repository gives you some cool dark/light color schemes for Jupyter notebooks, plus associated matplotlib plot styles.
+This repository gives you some cool dark/light color schemes for Jupyter notebooks, plus associated pyplot plot styles.

 How does it work?
 To run Jupyter with custom CSS, you can just point Jupyter to a custom configuration directory when you run it.

-To use custom matplotlib colors, you have to install a notebook extension first.
+To use custom pyplot colors, you have to install a notebook extension first.